 It’s such a constant part of everyday life that we don’t even think about it anymore.
 When we go get the mail, there’s a catalog from store A and a postcard from store B. This is why direct strategic marketing and mailing has remained successful for so long: integration.

-While it is considered still a successful marketing tool, that doesn’t mean it is necessarily favored.
+While it is considered still a successful marketing tool, that doesn’t mean it is necessarily favored by marketing companies.
 Below, we will discuss what direct marketing actually is and if it still works.
 We will also discuss ways to modernize this classic form of advertising.